nuxeo/nuxeo-helm-chart/README.md

 # Nuxeo Helm Chart

-This chart aims to deploy the Nuxeo platform in a development or staging environment, such as preview in Jenkins X.
+This chart aims to deploy the Nuxeo Platform in a development or staging environment, such as preview in Kubernetes.

 > WARNING
 The `nuxeo` chart is not production-ready.
 It can be configured to deploy external services, such as `MongoDB`, `PostgreSQL`, `Elasticsearch`.
 Yet, the subcharts referenced as dependencies often have a variant more suitable for production, for example `mongodb-replicaset` vs `mongodb` or `redis-ha` vs `redis`.
 Also, persistence is disabled by default in all the subcharts.